eamena-project/eamena-arches-dev/data/geojson/README.md

 1. **EAMENA search**

-In EAMENA, search for the resources, select Download and copy the URL `geojson` (in green) to the clipboard.
+In EAMENA, search for the resources, select Download and copy the **geojson url** (in green) to the clipboard.

 ![](../../www/geojson-export.png)